 This does not mean you should simply copy and paste the first sentence of your content into the description box and call it a day.
 Your description should summarize the whole of the piece and reaffirm why your audience should care.
 Use keywords and phrases found throughout the article to illustrate what a reader will gain from your brand.

 2. Answer Your Headline

 If your headline is posed as a question, post the answer right there in the description.
 Social media phenom Jenna Kutcher recommends you “give away your best stuff”.
 This includes your knowledge & expertise before the click.
 Trust that your customers are interested enough to learn more.
 Your brand equity will skyrocket.

 3. Call to Action

 While much of native advertising is centered on engagement, many brands leverage native advertising’s higher than average click through rates for direct response campaigns.
 If your ad leads to a landing page rather than a piece of content, be sure to clarify with a “hard” CTA in your description.
 Be explicit about the action you want readers to take.
 Use phrases like “click to find out…” “click to learn more about…” “click to sign up for…” “click to receive…”

 At the end of the day, you are writing for individuals.
 While distribution is automatic, reception is human, and our reactions dominate our actions.
 Native ads are a gateway to entertainment, education, and empathy.
-Be sure your copy does that content justice and evokes the emotions your message intends.
+Be sure your copy does your content justice and evokes the emotions your message intends.

 Your image is yet another chance to convey your message.
 Your headline, description and image are all pieces of the same puzzle.
 Be sure they all fit together, or your audience will walk away confused.

 This is obvious.
 Grainy or stretched images won’t do.
 Whether you are using stock images from Shutterstock, Getty, or Pixabay, or hiring photography talent, be sure you’re using properly sized and cropped images.